shortwave/watchable/README.md

 A watchable can be used a simple way to expose state into your React components without needing a full blown state management system like Redux or MobX.

-See our [blog post](https://www.shortwave.com/blog/) for more background on how this library came to be.
+See our [blog post](https://www.shortwave.com/blog/watchables-realtime-react-without-redux/) for more background on how this library came to be.

 ## Basic usage

-See the example/ and tests/ directory for a full listing!

 ```typescript
 import { WatchableSubject } from '@shortwave/watchable';